 Remember last February when they missed the pandemic starting because they were focused on impeachment.

-Well, so the Democrats predictable, nothing it is, it is an amazing spectacle that is not going to end well, my prediction for the Democrats.
+Well, so the Democrats predictable, nothing, it is, it is an amazing spectacle that is not going to end well, my prediction for the Democrats.

 The longer this goes on, and they're saying, well, okay, we know we don't have the votes.

-This is this has a predetermined outcome.
+This has a predetermined outcome.

 But the longer it goes on, the worse it gets for them.